facebook Image

 What’s the Purpose of a Bridge?

 Each tooth has its own important role.
 Some are used for biting or chewing, others give shape to your face.
 When one is missing, the support that your teeth provide for each other is compromised.
-Before long, your remaining teeth, jaw joint, and/or gums will show evidence of breakdown, leading to a variety of cosmetic and functional problems.
+Before long, your remaining teeth, jaw joints, and/or gums will show evidence of breakdown, leading to a variety of cosmetic and functional problems.
 A bridge, or “artificial tooth,” can prevent these issues.

 Types of Bridges

-bridgesThere are three main types of bridges: traditional bridges, Maryland bonded bridges, and Cantilever bridges.
-Traditional bridges are the most common type and consist of metal and porcelain or ceramic.
+Traditional bridges are the most common type and consist of metal, porcelain, or ceramic.
 Crowns are made for the teeth on either side of the missing tooth, which hold the suspended portion of the bridge, or the pontic, in place.

 Maryland Bonded Bridges

 These bridges consist of plastic teeth and gums that are upheld by a metal frame.
 Metal wings on each side bond to your teeth to hold the bridge in place.
-This option is more ideal for front teeth, as it can eliminate the need to grind down the teeth that surround the missing tooth in question.
+This option is better for front teeth, as it can eliminate the need to grind down the teeth that surround the missing tooth in question.

 Cantilever Bridges